+The Managing Members are the commissions for each of the two ports.
 The citizens of Pierce and King counties each elect a five-member Port Commission to govern the ports of Tacoma and Seattle.
 Each Commission seat is elected every four years, on a staggered basis.
-The NWSA is a Port Development Authority governed by the two ports as equal members, with each port acting through its elected commissioners.
-Each Port Commission is a Managing Member of the NWSA.